JulietaRiv/torneo/README.md

 ## Getting Started

-Is a must to install PHP, Laravel and Composer.
+Is a must to install PHP, Laravel and Composer.<br>
--Create local directory
+-Create local directory <br>
--Download the files or clone the repository
+-Download the files or clone the repository <br>
--Create relational database Mysql
+-Create relational database Mysql <br>
 -Configure .env file to connect to database
 -And as any other Laravel app deploy according to this instructions -https://laravel.com/docs/7.x/deployment.
 -Run migrations and seeders.